Sloth04/Task_06.12/README.md

 Task 06.12

- A module which can create database, fill it with data from .xlsx, get reports as plots using .png format and tables using .xlsx format from created database.
+ A module which can create database, fill it with data from .xlsx, get reports from created database as plots using .png format and tables using .xlsx format.

 ## Installation